ShizukaDonaghue/luve/TESTING.md

 * **_As a Business Owner, I can easily email special deals and updates to customers so that I can promote the business._**

     Users can sign up for newsletters by completing the signup form in the footer.
-Once they are signed up, their email addresses are stored in Mailchimp account where the business owner or staff can send emails promoting thier business.
+Once they are signed up, their email addresses are stored in a Mailchimp account where the business owner or staff can send emails promoting their business.

     <img src="docs/images/testing/mailchimp.png" width=700>